AtheraSage/.github/profile/README.md

 **"If you could have dinner with anyone from history..."**

-Conversational Robotics That Respect Sacred Trust.
-Privacy-First by Design.

-AtheraSage is a privacy-anchored, open-source robotics initiative developing soulful, embodied AI companions that operate entirely on user-owned data.
-We are committed to local inferencing, transparency, and open collaboration — not as marketing, but as a mission.
-Our ultimate goal is to pioneer emotionally intelligent robotic agents that can counsel, teach, support, and inspire—without ever violating trust.
+AtheraSage is an open-source platform for crafting emotionally intelligent AI personalities that run entirely on your device—powered by large language models, but free from cloud surveillance.
+Using our modular AI Personality Skins™ (APS) system, you can infuse your assistant or robot with distinct voices, values, and behaviors.
+Whether for creative tools, therapeutic support, or human-robot interaction, AtheraSage makes local inferencing feel deeply personal.

 🧭 **Core Principles**

 Privacy is the core, not a feature — all user data is stored and processed locally.
 No telemetry, no silent analytics, no cloud dependency.
 Fully open-source from hardware to firmware to UI.
 Accessible to beginners but extensible for pros.
-Supports modular AI Personality Skins (APS) inspired by real-world thinkers.
+Supports modular APS inspired by real-world thinkers.

 💡 **Long-Term Vision**